 Responsibilities:

-Work directly with IRC Career Pathways Specialists to implement and monitor performance of the Career Development Program
+Work directly with IRC Career Pathways Specialists to recruit participants and implement Career Development Program

+Work with program coordinator to develop training material, recruit guest speakers, and organize service delivery

-Counsel and guide clients through the process of working towards achieving long term career goals which include: individualized trainings, one-on-one job application assistance, etc.
+Counsel and guide clients as they work towards achieving short and long term career goals

-Work with employment specialists to develop training material, recruiting guest speakers, and to help with organizing the services directed to clients

-Provide direct services to refugee clients including creating resumes, cover letters, and job applications as needed
+Provide individualized trainings, assist participants with networking, and help with job application review

 Accompany clients to job preparation activities and interviews, coaching clients so they can attend these events independently in the future

-Support the economic empowerment team in creating career path documents that will guide future refugees with a specific career objective
+Assist with creation of career pathway informational packets

-Advocate for clients’ rights in the labor market by providing references for clients and meeting with employers to educate them about the benefits of hiring IRC clients
+Advocate for clients’ rights in the labor market by providing references and meeting with employers to educate them about the benefits of hiring refugees, asylees, and immigrants

-Other duties as identified by Employment Specialists
+Other duties as identified by Career Pathways Coordinator

-Preferred:

-Owns a vehicle; willing to use personal vehicle to transport clients, donations, etc.

-Self-motivated; able to work independently

-Ability to collaborate with fellow interns to create/teach trainings.
-This is a team focused internship, so friendly, motivated, and team spirited qualities are needed

-Excellent communication and writing skills; including cross-cultural communicative skills

-Works well in a fast-paced environment and adapts quickly to change

-Confident in public speaking, or interest to develop these skills
+Qualifications:

+Undergraduate degree preferred.

+3+ years of professional experience in any field, especially career counseling

+Experience creating resumes

+Proficiency in Microsoft Office required, experience with data tracking systems preferred

+Ability to provide one-on-one and group computer skills instruction to participants as they navigate computer and online job search activities

+Strong interpersonal skills (comfortable communicating in larger group settings as well as working one-on-one with clients, and professional phone and email etiquette).

 Strong interest in refugee and asylee issues as well as in workforce development

-Language skills in Amharic, Arabic, Burmese, Dari, Farsi, French, Kinyarwanda, Spanish, Hindi, or Swahili are a plus
+Language skills in Arabic, Burmese, Dari, Farsi, French, Kinyarwanda, Spanish, Hindi, or Swahili are a plus

-Three month minimum.
-Required 20+ hours/week.

-Willingness to work outside of the typical 9:00am-5:00pm work day, as needed

-Preference to current students and recent graduates.*